Birth rates rise from pandemic lows – these states saw the biggest increases, decreases - NewsBreak

 The most recent available numbers show that U.S. birth rates in the first half of 2021 fell by 2% , less than half the decrease from the second half of 2020, and a return to the same percentage seen in the first half of 2020 according to NCHS, a branch of the Centers for Disease Control and Prevention.

 A closer look at the preliminary numbers shows that the decrease in 2021 was largely due to a 9% drop in January over 2020’s births.
-Birth rates actually rose in April and June by 1% and 3%, respectively.What is the ‘vacuum bomb’ that Russia is accused of using in Ukraine?
+Birth rates actually rose in April and June by 1% and 3%, respectively.Springfield church sending team to aid Ukrainian refugees

 “This difference between patterns seen for the first six months of 2021 and earlier years suggests that the magnitude of the downward trend seen in the second half of 2020 and January of 2021 may have begun to wane and declines in the number of births may be returning to pre-pandemic levels,” said the report, which was released Tuesday.